Ullscarf: Topography

 Ullscarf is bordered on the west by the Greenup valley, with steep but mainly grassy slopes, the chief exception being Lining Crag.
 This rock face is prominent in views up the valley, standing right beside the bridleway.
 From above however it is reached via a shallow grassy saddle and makes a fine viewpoint or picnic spot.
 A number of gills run down this western side of Ullscarf.

 To the east lies Thirlmere across a moorland of small hillocks.
 The final descent is steep, falling down conifer-clad slopes to the reservoir.
 To the south of Thirlmere is its feeder valley of Wythburndale, which rises eastward to its source below Greenup Edge.
 Above Wythburndale Ullscarf displays a near continuous line of crags, the principal faces being Castle Crag and Nab Crags.
 A series of low tops crown the edge above Nab Crags, one of them bearing a prominent stone structure visible from the valley below.
 This is marked "Beacon" on OS maps, but is in fact a very short length of dry stone wall.
 It was set up some decades ago to replace a vandalised beacon cairn.

 The main ridge of the Central Fells continues south from Ullscarf, dropping over a field of rocky knolls to cross the wide depression of Greenup Edge.
-This is the connection to High Raise (Langdale), the highest of the Central Fells.
+This is the connection to High Raise, the highest of the Central Fells.
 To the north, the natural boundaries are unclear.
 Standing Crag provides a terminus to the summit plateau, rising above its reflecting tarn.
 From here the ridge continues across wet ground towards High Tove, the next Wainwright.
 Some guidebooks consider the intermediate Bell Crags (summit unnamed on Ordnance Survey maps) to be a separate fell.
 A second subsidiary ridge extends north-north-west from the summit to Great Crag, passing over the twin tops of Coldbarrow Fell.

 Between these two northern ridges lies Blea Tarn.
 A large pool of about 40 ft depth, Blea Tarn provides the main feed for the more famous beauty spot of Watendlath Tarn.
 Drainage to the east (and Thirlmere) is provided by Ullscarf and Launchy Gills, the former flowing via the secluded Harrop Tarn within the Thirlmere Forest.
 This may be a corrie tarn that has silted up over time, extensive shallows being colonised by sedge, water horsetail and yellow water lilly.
 These waters are joined by the Wyth Burn from the south of the fell.
 All water from the west of the fell reaches Greenup Gill via a number of feeders and flows to Derwentwater.

 Geology

 The summit area is composed mostly of till (clayey silty gravel) overlying rocks of the Lincomb Tarn Formation.
-This consists of dacitic lapilli-tuff with andesite sills.
+This consists of dacitic lapilli tuff with andesite sills.
 The eastern plateau above Thirlmere shows some outbreaks of the volcaniclastic sandstone of the Esk Pike Formation.

 A 16th century mine, Launchy Gill Level, was driven 60 ft into the fellside below White Crags on the Thirlmere side of the fell.
 A scramble is required just to reach the mouth of the level.